m-reuter/arpackpp/INSTALL.md

 It is recommended that the BLAS provider is installed using a package manager.
-A reasonable choice is OpenBLAS, which is available for most Linux distributions, MacOS and even Windows.
+A reasonable choice is OpenBLAS, which is available for most Linux distributions, MacOS and Windows.

 Most classes defined by arpackpp do not require BLAS and LAPACK (classes for band and dense matrices are the only exception).